Privacy of TouchDesigner Components (

 The Privacy features can limit access to the entire

 .toe files or Private components.
-Non-Commercial/Commercial will work with a Private
+Non-Commercial/Commercial/Educational/Pro Designer/Player will work with a Private

 .toe file, as long as it’s not using any features their license doesn’t support.

-You can have a project start up in Perform Mode without Privacy (and the need for a Pro license) using the Dialogs->Window Placement dialog as well.
-Without Privacy, pressing Esc in TouchDesigner will bring you into Designer Mode.
+You can start a project in Perform Mode without Privacy (and the need for a Pro license) using the Dialogs->Window Placement dialog.
+But without Privacy, pressing Esc in TouchDesigner will bring you into Designer Mode where the networks are visible and editable.

 The Project Privacy option blocks access to editing networks in a